pwenig/tutorials.gschool.it/source/tracker_basics.md

 * Tasks - can be used to outline steps needed to complete a story
 * Comments - Record activity, notes, etc on the story.
     * Over communication is rarely a bad thing.
+*Export Stories - to export your stories, click on the boxes to the right of each story.
+Click on the upper right CSV button.

 ## Story workflow